oxinabox/DataDepsGenerators.jl/paper/paper.md

  - The dataset name.
  - A URL for a website about the dataset.
- - The names of the authors and maintainers
+ - The names of the authors and maintainers.
  - The creation date, publication date, and the date of the most recent modification.
  - The license that the dataset is released under.
  - The formatted bibliographic details of any paper about or relating to the dataset.